Reg.MBACP(Accred) Counsellor; Adoption Counsellor & Supervisor

 I have a Post-Graduate Diploma in Person-Centred Counselling, an Advanced Certificate in Couple Counselling, a Post-Grad Certificate in CBT and a Cert. in Systemic Counselling (working with families).

 I am a Trained and Registered Counsellor with Barnardo's Adoption Agency which is registered to provide adoption placement and support services.
-This also includes Therapeutic Counselling and Attachment Focussed Counselling, Life Story and My Life work.
+This also includes Therapeutic Counselling, Attachment Focussed Counselling, Life Story and My Life work.

 I am a qualified Counselling Supervisor with a Post-Graduate Cert in Supervision.

-I am an Registered Accredited Member of BACP, Reg MBACP (Accred)), A Registered Adoption Counsellor with Barnardo's, also a Member of GTC (General Teaching Council).
+I am an Registered Accredited Member of BACP, (Reg MBACP (Accred)), A Registered Adoption Counsellor with Barnardo's, also a Member of GTC (General Teaching Council).